See winners from previous years below.

 Eda has always had a passion for helping other people, and she is grateful for the opportunities that have been presented to her to serve throughout her life.
 As a volunteer for the International Race Committee, Eda taught newly arrived refugees English, reading, writing, math, and science.
 At Carnegie Mellon, she was involved with several service organizations such as Strong Women, Strong Girls and Global Medical Brigades.
 Her involvement with these service organizations has combined her love for helping others, working with those from different cultures, education and empowerment, and science.
 As a result of the brigade and her yearning to learn more about Latin America, she joined with Dr. Caroline Acker from the History Department for an independent study revolving around history, anthropology and health.
 Her research project focused on understanding the needs of those living in isolated villages, like those that are served during the brigades, in order to improve the impact of the brigades and to develop ways to create sustainability.
 With a better understanding of the structure of the communities these villagers live in and their lifestyle and cultural beliefs, Eda hopes to develop plans ‘to improve our impact and ways in which we can begin to foster sustainability”.

 Jana’s mission is to encourage and empower K-12 students, especially women and minorities, to pursue careers in computing, and to promote computational thinking among students from all backgrounds.
-Her ultimate goal with this work is to stimulate a higher diversity and stronger participation in computing.
-After helping with, organizing and leading a variety of outreach activities for K-12 students, Jana became interested in creating a steady program that provides students from a local school with early exposure to computing.
+Her goal with this work is to stimulate a higher diversity and stronger participation in computing.
+After helping with, organizing and leading a variety of K-12 outreach activities, Jana became interested in creating a steady program that provides local school students with early exposure to computing.
 She was particularly interested in working with middle school students because research has shown that girls start to lose interest in math and science around that age.
-She started running the Computer Science Prep (CS Prep) program at Pittsburgh Milliones 6th‐12th University Preparatory (UPrep) School in January 2010.
+She started running the Computer Science Prep (CS Prep) program at Pittsburgh Milliones 6th‐12th University Preparatory School in January 2010.
 CS Prep was designed to provide students with opportunities to discover basic principles of computing and computational thinking through fun activities.
 What she hopes to accomplish with CS Prep and her other community service activities is to encourage a few students from the next generation of potential problem solvers to tackle challenges in different domains by using a computational approach, and to feel comfortable and excited about using technology.